ARCTraining/SD_tips_tools/book/sd-intro/structure.md

 This file has guidance for all layout related aspects.
 For instance we are interested in the [Package and Module Names](https://www.python.org/dev/peps/pep-0008/#package-and-module-names) section.

-> Modules should have short, all-lowercase names.
-Underscores can be used in
+> **Modules** should have short, all-lowercase names. *Underscores can be used* in
 > the module name if it improves readability.
-Python packages should also have
+Python **packages** should also have
-> short, all-lowercase names, although the use of underscores is discouraged.
+> short, all-lowercase names, although the use of *underscores is discouraged*.

 ## Creating project structure

 You can create a project structure manually.
-But there are some standard approaches for this.
+But there are some automated approaches for this.

 ### Conda + Cookie cutter